 But now we’re going to shake things up a bit and get into your brain! 🙂

 Likely the most thrilling part of thrift shopping is being inspired to totally transform a piece into something different and better.

-But when it comes to stretching those creative muscles and making something different, unexpected, and unique, a repurposed project just can’t be beat!
+But when it comes to stretching those creative muscles and making something different, unexpected, and unique, a repurposed project just can’t be beaten!